-We have represented employees and workers at all levels, from regulatory proceedings through the Employment Tribunal, to the Supreme Court and the European Court of Human Rights.
+We have represented employees and workers at all levels, from regulatory proceedings through to the Employment Tribunal, the Supreme Court and the European Court of Human Rights.

 Members of our team benefit from being part of a multi-disciplinary set and have close working relationships with our immigration team, which we have drawn on in high-profile employee status and trafficking claims.